Linuxfabrik/monitoring-plugins/check-plugins/keycloak-version/README.md

 * Verified against Keycloak 17 to 26
 * All API paths are relative to `--url`.
 An instance that serves below a context path (Keycloak 16 and older by default, or a Quarkus instance started with `--http-relative-path=/auth`) needs that path in `--url`, for example `--url=http://127.0.0.1:8080/auth`
 * See [Creating an API user account to monitor Keycloak](https://linuxfabrik.github.io/monitoring-plugins/plugins-keycloak/) for setting up the required API credentials (only needed if `version.txt` is not available).
+* On that fallback path the account needs the client role `manage-realm` of the `master-realm` client.
+Keycloak 26.7 and later report the `systemInfo` section of `/admin/serverinfo` only to an account holding that role

 **Data Collection:**